ut-ras/Rasware/README.md

   However, please note opening the console may give an error if the command was already run before and was detached.
 If this happens, try running `screen -r` in console.

-  There's also `make start` which will flash your board _and_ reset it.
+  There's also `make start` which will flash your board and start your program _without_ opening the console.

 ### Committing code back to your repo ###
 1. Before you start, you should configure git with both your username and email.